Publications

 Electronics Letters

-The realisation of a GaN high voltage vertical p-n diode operating at >3.9 kV breakdown with a specific on-resistance <0.9 mΩ cm2 is reported.
-Diodes achieved a forward current of 1 A for on-wafer, DC measurements, corresponding to a current density >1.4 kA/cm2.
+We report on the realization of a GaN high voltage vertical p-n diode operating at > 3.9 kV breakdown with a specific on-resistance < 0.9 mΩ.cm2.
+Diodes achieved a forward current of 1 A for on-wafer, DC measurements, corresponding to a current density > 1.4 kA/cm2.
 An effective critical electric field of 3.9 MV/cm was estimated for the devices from analysis of the forward and reverse current-voltage characteristics.
-This suggests that the fundamental limit to the GaN critical electric field is significantly greater than previously believed.
+Furthermore this suggests that the fundamental limit to the GaN critical electric field is significantly greater than previously believed.

 More Details